ASTEROID ASTROLOGY

 Read Vocation at Full Depth

-Compute Apollo, Pallas, Vesta, and nine other named asteroids in a single chart.
-Augurine's master calculator returns each placement's sign and house from NASA JPL orbital elements, giving you the vocational field under the gift this guide names.
+Compute Apollo, Pallas, Vesta, and eleven other named asteroid bodies in a single chart.
+Augurine's master calculator returns each placement's sign and house from local JPL SBDB-derived Keplerian element sets, giving you context around this reference-only guide.